Clayton Heathcock

-Clayton Heathcock is an organic chemist, professor emeritus of chemistry, and former dean of the college of chemistry at the University of California, Berkeley.
-Heathcock is well known for his accomplishments in the synthesis of complex polycyclic natural products and for his contributions to the chemistry community.
-In 1995 he became a member of the National Academy of Sciences.
+Clayton Howell Heathcock (born July 21, 1936) is an American organic chemist, professor emeritus of chemistry, and former dean of the College of Chemistry at the University of California, Berkeley.
+He is known for total syntheses of complex polycyclic natural products and was elected to the National Academy of Sciences in 1995 and the American Academy of Arts and Sciences in 1991.